webzakimbo/bcome-read-the-docs/docs/source/core-concepts/nodes.rst

 Collection
 ^^^^^^^^^^

-Collections may contain any number of other collections and any number of inventories, and is denoted by type 'collection'.
+Collections may contain any number of other collections and any number of inventories, or kubernetes clusters.
+It is denoted by type 'collection'.

 .. code-block:: yaml